-The clock measures its eigentime, $d \tau= \sqrt{-g_{00}} dt$.
-For a rigid arrangement of BS and mirror, with a distance measured by rigid measuring rods (gravitational forces due to the enclosed light much smaller than the e.m.~forces that determine their shape and arrangement), $\Delta x$ remains unchanged.
-In the limit $R\gg L$ ($R$ = typical radius of curvature of space time), the experimentally found value $c_{\rm exp}(x)= \Delta x/\Delta \tau\simeq dx/d\tau=c(x)/\sqrt{-g_{00}}$ is then directly related to the coordinate speed $c(x)$ determined above.
-This gives $\delta c_{\rm exp}/c=-h_{00}-h_{11}/2$ (or $-h_{00}$) for the (011) mode (or (01M) mode with $M\gg 1$), respectively, where $\delta c_{\rm exp}(x):= c_{\rm exp}(x)-c $ can be considered a systematic error in the determination of $c$.
+The clock measures its proper time, $d \tau= \sqrt{-g_{00}} dt$. {$\Delta x$ has to be measured independently, i.e.~with standard measurement rods.
+Hence, $\Delta x$ corresponds to the ``proper length'' of the apparatus (distance between BS and mirror for a runtime experiment or length of the cavity when using $\omega=c k$). ``Proper length'' (not to be confused with ``proper distance'') is defined as the length measured with standard measurement rods in the frame where the object is at rest \cite{Fayngold09}.
+We may assume the measurement rods as well as the measurement apparatus as sufficiently ``rigid'' (gravitational forces and modification of the e.m.~forces that determine the shapes of these objects much smaller than the e.m.~forces that determine their shape and arrangement \cite{grishchuk_emission_1974,kopeikin_optical_2015}), which means that $\Delta x$ remains unchanged when the light intensity is increased.} In the limit $R\gg L$ ($R$ = typical radius of curvature of space time), the experimentally found value $c_{\rm exp}(x)= \Delta x/\Delta \tau\simeq dx/d\tau=c(x)/\sqrt{-g_{00}}$ is then directly related to the coordinate speed $c(x)$ determined above.
+This gives $\delta c_{\rm exp}/c=-h_{11}/2$ for the (011) mode, where $\delta c_{\rm exp}(x):= c_{\rm exp}(x)-c $ can be considered a systematic error in the determination of $c$.